 - Minor injuries including stitches and uncomplicated fractures

-- Special interests: mental health, sports related injuries.
+- Special interests: mental health, sports related injuries, allergy shots

 - Women’s Health

-Come in to chat about any wellness issues or concerns you may have.
-Talking to the nurse is a great place to start if you are unsure of what’s going on and whether to seek medical or counselling help.
+We are happy to chat about any wellness issues or concerns you may have.
+Talking to the nurse is a great place to start if you are unsure of what is going on and whether to seek medical or counselling support.

 Every Canadian resident is required by law to have provincial medical insurance.
 This entitles you to be treated at any clinic, hospital or lab in Canada free of charge, for most services, including the medical clinic in Trinity Western’s Wellness Centre.

-Some medical services such as physicals for non-medical reasons (sports, missons, work or driver’s license) are not covered by provincial health insurance and will be charged to the patient as per the rates below.
+Some medical services such as physicals for non-medical reasons (i.e. sports, mission trips, work or driver’s license requirements) are not covered by provincial health insurance and will be charged to the patient as per the rates below.
 Here is more information regarding BC medical insurance.